 At the western end of Florida’s ‘Forgotten Coast’ is a fidgety hook of sand known as Cape San Blas.
 Its shape will depend on your map.
 Over the centuries, the southern tip of this feature has built up and washed away repeatedly under the stresses of nature.
 A constant current from the north carries sand southward and elongates the cape into a sharp tooth, while powerful storms like Hurricane Michael in 2018 cause it to collapse, redistributing sand to the east and extending the beachfront facing Bay San Blas.

 The constant changes leave shoals that make navigation dangerous to ships, and since 1849, four different lighthouses have stood on the cape.
 Hurricanes destroyed the first two almost as soon as they were completed.
 Confederate soldiers in the American Civil War looted the third before it fell victim to coastal erosion in 1882.
 By the time a fourth tower was built in 1885 (built of iron instead of brick), the remains of the third were 400 feet offshore.
-The fourth tower required relocation several times – once even plucked right out of the ocean following a storm – until it finally retired and moved to the town of Port St Joe in 2014, for posterity.
+The fourth tower required relocation several times – once even plucked right out of the ocean following a storm – until it was finally retired and moved to the town of Port St Joe in 2014, for posterity.

 Even without the lighthouses, the area remains a treasure trove of historical goodies.
 The Weeden Island Culture left ancient shell middens just north of the cape at Richardson Hammock.
 To the east, along St. Joseph Bay, are the brick ruins of an old Confederate saltworks that supplied the army with salt taken from evaporated seawater.
 When the Union attacked and destroyed the site in 1862, it dealt a blow compared to the fall of Charleston, South Carolina.